Want to learn how to raise funds in large amounts for a business or project?

 Most of these funds come from private charities and foundations, and agencies of the UN, World Bank, regional development banks, and development agencies of foreign governments like the USA, the UK, Germany, France, China, Norway, and several others.

-These funds are often available as grants, low-interest loans, or private equity investments.
+These funding opportunities are often available as grants, low-interest loans, or private equity investments.

 USAID awarded grants of over $2 million to solar energy companies in 9 African countries to provide off-grid electricity to nearly 300 healthcare facilities.